 Surveyors can continue to carry out surveys/valuations for buyers/lenders.
 We’ve listed a few of the main things the government advise for surveyors and property owners, below.

 Advice for Surveyors and Property Owners

-- Only one surveyor should visit the property
+- Only one surveyor should visit the property at a time

 - Surveyors shouldn’t enter a property if a member of that household is showing coronavirus symptoms or is self-isolating

 - Inspections should ideally take place by appointment

 - Surveyors should follow government guidance for professionals working in other people’s homes